 The Republican Elephant

 The elephant had been used twice before as a political symbol, once in a piece of 1864 Lincoln campaign literature and again in 1872 by Harper's.
 Nast's first use appeared in the same 1874 "Third Term Panic" cartoon that featured a disguised donkey chasing frightened animals.
-An elephant bearing the title of "Republican Vote" bounded clumsily towards a pit labeled "Inflation" and "Chaos."
+An elephant bearing the title of "Republican Vote" bounded clumsily toward a pit labeled "inflation" and "chaos."
 The elephant represented the effects of Copperhead Democrat scare tactics, as well as the confused behemoth that Nast felt many Republican voters and publications had become.

 After the "Third Term Panic" cartoon, Nast continued using the elephant to represent Republicans.
 An April 1876 cartoon entitled "The Political Situation" showed a confused Uncle Sam, labeled "The Vote of the People," atop a two-headed elephant forced to decide between the "Democratic Road" and the "Republican Road."
 Another cartoon released shortly before the 1876 presidential election showed a hulking Republican elephant stomping on a Democratic tiger.

 Nast's first cartoon that used the elephant to represent the Republican Party as a whole came in March 1877.
 On the heels of the extremely controversial presidential election, he depicted a bruised and battered elephant crouched at a Democratic Party tombstone.
 The ailing elephant indicated Nast's belief that Republican Rutherford B. Hayes' victory despite losing the popular vote was a bitter, damaging one.
 In an 1884 cartoon, Nast even deemed it "The Sacred Elephant," the nostalgic symbol of the party he had once loved.
 Unlike the Democratic Party, the Republican Party eventually adopted the elephant as its official symbol.